USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

  set DepMod    = m3dry
 ```

+*Note that there is reference benchmark output for both the M3DRY and STAGE dry deposition schemes.
+To try a simulation using STAGE simply change this model setting to set DepMod  =stage.*

 Following the requisite changes to the CCTM build script, use the following command to create the CCTM executable: